d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

-Note that large differences between estimates $\hat{y}^{(i)}$ and targets $y^{(i)}$ lead to even larger contributions to the loss, due to the quadratic form of the loss
+Note that large differences between estimates $\hat{y}^{(i)}$ and targets $y^{(i)}$ lead to even larger contributions to the loss, due to its quadratic form
-(this can be a double-edge sword.
-While it encourages the model to avoid large errors it can also lead to excessive sensitivity to anomalous data).
+(this quadraticity can be a double-edge sword; while it encourages the model to avoid large errors it can also lead to excessive sensitivity to anomalous data).
 To measure the quality of a model on the entire dataset of $n$ examples, we simply average (or equivalently, sum)